 |

-contributed greatly to the unique character of Irkutsk architecture,
+merchants contributed greatly to the unique character of Irkutsk

-talented architect left the first memories of himself in far Siberia
+happened that a talented architect left the first memories of himself

-1500 employees and owned famous shops in many cities of Western Europe,
+had 1500 employees and owned famous shops in many cities of Western

-China, and Mongolia, was designed in Neorussian style.
-You can see it
+Europe, China, and Mongolia, was designed in Neorussian style.
+You

 Trapeznikov, ordered his private residence to be built after the